PhilMo6/meshpunk/README.md

 - Loads Lua scripts from the filesystem automatically as apps
 - Integrates MeshCore networking
 - Emoji support
-- Map app with offline tile caching
+- Map app with offline tile caching and message path animations.
 - Lua games!
 Comes with Flappy Bird, Snake, and Scorched Earth (all games are in progress of development)
 - Elf file loader
 - Doom! you must provide your own .wad files.
 PWADs require a valid IWAD.
 Place doom wads onto SD card.
+- Pico8 emulator, same as doom you must provide your own .p8 or .png pico8 carts.

 ## Installation